Renishaw Primary School

 • Exercise – Boosting the metabolism with exercise in the morning is a great way to start the day.
 Setting up some fun exercises is fantastic for health and wellbeing.

-Qualitas After School Sports Clubs with Grace Hagin
+After School Club Wrap Around with with Grace Hagin

 Clubs which currently take place or are scheduled to take place later in the year include: